eclipse-che/che/docs/README.md

 ### `che-cli destroy`
 Deletes `/docs`, `che.env` and `/data/instance`, including destroying all user workspaces, projects, data, and user database.
 If you pass `--quiet` then the confirmation warning will be skipped.

-If you have mounted the `:/cli` path, then we write the `cli.log` to your host directory.
+We write the `cli.log` to your ':/data' directory.
 By default, this log is not destroyed in a `che-cli destroy` command so that you can maintain a record of all CLI executions.
-You can also have this file removed from your host by mounting `:/cli` and passing the `--cli` parameter to this command.
+You can have this file removed from your host with the `--cli` parameter.

 ### `che-cli offline`
 Saves all of the Docker images that Che requires into `/backup/*.tar` files.
 Each image is saved as its own file.
 If the `backup` folder is available on a machine that is disconnected from the Internet and you start Che with `--offline`, the CLI pre-boot sequence will load all of the Docker images in the `/backup/` folder.